oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 ## Access Token Scope {#access-token-scope}

-The authorization and token endpoints allow the client to specify the scope of the access request using the "scope" request parameter.
-In turn, the authorization server uses the "scope" response parameter to inform the client of the scope of the access token issued.
+The authorization and token endpoints allow the client to specify the scope of the access request using the `scope` request parameter.
+In turn, the authorization server uses the `scope` response parameter to inform the client of the scope of the access token issued.

 The value of the scope parameter is expressed as a list of space-